LugeBox/HOI4---Back-in-the-USSA/README.md

 # Current Changes
   -Modified the American-Mexican border provinces to create a Gadsden Purchase state that Mexico starts with due to the Second Mexican-American War from 1917 to 1919.

-  -Created an independent Danzig state, as it was released as a Russian puppet in the Treaty of Versailles
+  -Created the Danzig state, as it was released as a Russian puppet in the Treaty of Versailles

+  -Created the Texan state, as it seceded from the US in the midst of the Second American Revolution

+  -Gave control of the newly created strategic region "Southern Texas" to Mexico, as agreed to by Texan President Allman in exchange for Mexico's guarantee of independence.

   -Removed the base game's factions and added this timeline's: League of Nations, International Union of Socialists, and more to come.